 - Use of water for hydroelectric power and irrigation removes water from the natural cycle.

-- Production of greenhouse gases (farming, industry, transport, etc.) have an impact on global warming.
+- Production of greenhouse gases (farming, industry, transport, etc.) have an impact on global warming and climate change.